Company Overview of Pixar Inc.

-Pixar, Inc. creates animated feature and short films.
-It also offers RenderMan software products for creating visual effects; and on demand software.
+Pixar Inc. produces animated feature and short films.
+It also provides RenderMan Pro Server, a software solution for feature film animation; RenderMan Studio that provides features and tools for creating photorealistic CGI, while streamlining workflows for artists; and RenderMan On Demand, a cloud-based solution.
 The company was founded in 1986 and is headquartered in Emeryville, California.
-As of May 5, 2006, Pixar, Inc. operates as a subsidiary of The Walt Disney Company.
+As of May 5, 2006, Pixar Inc. operates as a subsidiary of The Walt Disney Company.

 1200 Park Avenue